-I feel like sea anemones are often overlooked, seen as the pretty but uninteresting sidekick for the clownfish that waft around in the currents not doing a lot.
-But in reality, sea anemones are not to be underestimated.
+Sea anemones are often overlooked, seen as the pretty but uninteresting sidekick for the clownfish that waft around in the currents not doing a lot… but in reality sea anemones are not to be underestimated.
 From willingly tearing themselves in half repeatedly to form a clone army, to detaching from the sea floor and swimming around and forming clever mutualistic partnerships, sea anemones have a lot more to them than initially meets the eye.

 Like their cousins, the corals, sea anemones are often thought to be plants, but they are in fact predatory animals in the Phylum Cnidaria.
 Some species host a symbiotic relationship with dinoflagellates, like corals, for additional nourishment (a double edged sword that also makes them vulnerable to stress bleaching), others are their own self without a symbiotic partner, while others have very unusual mutualistic partners that we will discuss later in the post.

 To understand the complexities of anemones it is best to start with the basics – body structure.
 Anemones don’t possess a rigid bony skeleton, so to keep their shape and remain stable their gastrovascular cavity is kept at a constant volume.
 When their mouth is closed their muscle fibres, which are both longitudinal and circular, can pull against the fluid in the cavity to flex and move their body, this is the principle of a hydrostatic skeleton.
 They only possess a single opening to the outside which is their mouth, however this means they both consume food and excrete waste through their mouths, known as an incomplete gut.
 The gastrovascular cavity functions like a stomach, with a lining on both sides and filaments of tissue that secretes digestive enzymes.